The Boy Scouts of America is one of the nation's largest and most

 information on training courses offered at the District and Council

-Off-Site Links: Taughannock District is just part of the
+Off-Site Links: Taughannock District is one of four

-larger Boy Scouts of America organization.
+Organization of the Scout Movement (WOSM).
 Use the links below, or the

 green buttons on the left of each page, for direct links to other

-Are you signed up for the Taughannock Announce e-mail list?
+- Are you signed up for the Taughannock

 All District units should have at least one